deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   * #### _PWM Time_
 Sets the PWM period.
 The controller will check and adjust the tip temperature once each period.
 Default 200 ms.
   * #### _ADC Delay_
-Near the end of each PWM period, the temperature is measured by the ADC. _ADC Delay_ controls how soon before the end of the a period the temperature is measured.
+Near the end of each PWM period, the temperature is measured by the ADC. _ADC Delay_ controls how soon before the end of a period the temperature is measured.
 The measurement can only be taken when the power to the tip is off, so the effective PWM duty cycle is limited to (_PWM Time_ - _ADC Delay_).
 Default 20 ms.
 <pre>
 |<----------------- PWM TIME -------------------->|
 |_____________________________[ADC READ]|<-DELAY->| NEXT CYCLE